WHAT HAPPENS WHEN CONXXUS BUILDS FIBER NETWORK IN YOUR AREA?

 Step 2 - Running Conduit

 This is when we would use a vibratory plow to bury the conduit in your yard.
 This machine plows fiber conduit underground so we can come back and blow fiber through it when its time to install fiber optic service.

 This is a minimally invasive process but will kill some grass during this process, we know this can be a nuisance but its a small price to pay for incredible Internet service!
-We will make sure to plant new grass and use hand tools to prepare the ground as best we can for a fast restoration to its original condidtion.
+We will make sure to plant new grass seed and use hand tools to prepare the ground as best we can for a fast restoration to its original condition.